 1. Click on the Conditional Node.

-2. Click on the First Value field to open the Data Drawer.
+2. Click on the Variable field to open the Data Drawer.

 3. Select a source from Nodes From field.